 3. Search the patent database thoroughly

 It's crucial to see if something similar exists before filing for a patent.
-Hastily filing a patent application is a waste of money if someone already came up with your idea.
+Hastily filling a patent application is a waste of money if someone already came up with your idea.

 4. Prepare and submit your application to the USPTO